 Preparing For & Executing the Candidate Submittal Call

-While prospecting for new business including cold calling, objection handling and running face to face sales meetings get a ton of well deserved attention, executing the candidate submittal call is probably the most pivotal step for IT staffing sales professionals.
+While prospecting for new business including cold calling, objection handling and running face to face sales meetings get a ton of well deserved attention, executing the candidate submittal call is probably the most pivotal steps for IT staffing sales professionals.
 Just about everywhere I go sales leaders tell me that they need to improve their candidate (client) submittal to interview ratio.
 So why doesn’t the candidate submittal call garner more attention?
-Today it does!

 Step 1.
 “Drill” Your Recruiter

 No, this is not about a salesperson going on a “power trip,” this is about really knowing your candidate before you them to your customer.
 When a recruiter submits a candidate to you and asks you to submit them to your client, you should be asking your recruiter the following questions:

 - Why is this candidate interested in this opportunity?

 - Why do you feel this candidate is going to get this job?

 - On a scale of 1-10, how confident are you this candidate will get the job?